-The increase in commercial sales was primarily attributable to a higher volume of shipments for our bearing products, an increase in deliveries of various commercial composite structures products/programs, and stronger tooling fabrication sales.
-These increases totaled \$7.1 million and were partially offset by a \$4.3 million decrease in sales of engineering design services resulting from a reduction in requirements by a major OEM customer.
+The increase in sales on commercial products/programs for the six months ended June 28, 2013, was due to higher commercial bearing product sales due to growth in our base business and several retrofit programs not related to ongoing production in the second quarter, an increase in deliveries of various commercial composite structures products/programs and stronger tooling fabrication sales.
+The increases totaled \$10.2 million and were partially offset by a \$7.8 million decrease in sales of engineering design services resulting from a reduction in requirements by a major OEM customer.